hai-vr/documentation/docs/products/let-me-see/index.md

 The Scene tab is used as the camera viewpoint.
 You can use this to fly through avatars and worlds.

-:::danger
+:::tip[Compatibility notes]
-This tool has been tested using **Unity 2022**.
-It does not work in Unity 2019.
+- This tool has been tested using **Unity 2022**.
+  - ❌ It does not work in Unity 2019.
+- This tool can also be installed in Universal Render Pipeline projects.
+You could use this to test URP toon shaders in VR.
 :::

 <HaiVideo src="./img/lms1-f.mp4"></HaiVideo>